 Yes!
-Simply log back in to the CPD portal via our website and you will be able to see courses you have purchased regardless if you have started viewing them.
+For our on-demand online courses, you can simply log back in to the CPD portal via our website and you will be able to see all the courses you have purchased, and that includes incomplete, complete and partially complete courses.

 - Is there a deadline for completing the course I have purchased?

-- What sort of computer or software do I require to view the webinars?
+- What sort of computer or software do I require to view the live webinars?

 - What should I do if I can’t see or hear the webinar?